lekhrajdeshmukh/JmeterGUIPerformanceScript/README.md

     2) Change the directory to apache Jmeter bin folder(If path is not configured on PATH(in windows) or in .bash_profile (On Linux) ) i.e.         cd <path/to/apache/bin/folder>
     3) Enter below command to execute and generate the csv file and default jmeter report jmeter -n -t SeleniumDemoStore-II_WhenProductAvailable_Parameterization.jmx -l TestResult/SeleniumDemoStore.jtl -e -o  TestResult/SeleniumDemoStoreResult/

         Where
-            -n : This switch indicates to execute test script in non-gui mode -t : This switch indicated the name of the test script which used for execution -l : This switch used to generate the result file in the jtl or csv format.
-            -e : This switch used for extracting the test result -o : This switch indicates the folder location where default jmeter test result will get created.
+            -n : This switch indicates to execute test script in non-gui mode -t : This switch indicated the name of the test script which used for execution -l : This switch used to generate the result file in the jtl or csv format -e : This switch used for extracting the test result -o : This switch indicates the folder location where default jmeter test result will get created.